How to Apply

 The following materials must be submitted directly to NursingCAS:

-We encourage candidates to begin the application process several weeks prior to the deadline to ensure that all materials will be received.
-Only applications considered "complete" (by NursingCAS standards) by the application deadline will be reviewed for admission.
+We encourage candidates to begin the application process several weeks prior to the deadline as it is the applicant's responsibility to ensure that all materials will be received.
+Only applications completed by the deadline will be reviewed for admission.

-Applicants who are not U.S. citizens or permanent residents must submit an International Student Application and Certification of Finances, in addition to the MANU program application.
+Applicants who are not U.S. citizens or permanent residents must submit an International Student Application and Certification of Finances, in addition to the NursingCAS application.
 No additional application fee is required.

 Qualified applicants will be contacted for a personal interview with the Admission Committee.